Meet the Team

 Allie is passionate about the mission of STEM Mindset and is looking forward to collaborating with other members of the organization to continue growing its community and program offerings.

-Alice Lisak is a senior at Westfield High School, New Jersey.
+Alice Lisak is a first-year at Duke University.
+She graduated from Westfield High School, in Westfield New Jersey in 2022.
 She has taken accelerated courses in high school for all STEM academics and computer science AP courses.
 Alice is an avid participant in Girls Go Cyber and America CyberStart - national cybersecurity competitions.
 She is the founder and director of WHS's first Cybersecurity Club.
 Alice has developed and completed two artificial intelligence projects with the Inspirit AI program of Stanford University, developing her machine learning skills.
 Alice has since become an Ambassador for Inspirit AI.
 She is an ambassador for a separate initiative - Bit By Bit - working to minimize the gender gap in STEM.
 She has created and taught coding classes with several organizations.
 Alice completed the Girls Who Code program and RISE Research program at A. James Clark School of Engineering.
 Alice is passionate about teaching others; She is a teacher’s assistant at a local Sunday school, volunteers as a counselor for a summer engineering camp - Camp Invention, and is a certified dance teacher at NJY Camps.
 Besides coding and teaching, Alice is a competitive dancer and enjoys reading, hiking, and skiing.
 Through STEM Mindset, Alice wishes to share her knowledge in computer science with kids through an inspiring and enjoyable environment.

 Executive Director of Outreach